-We have audited the Financial Report of Audio-Visual Copyright Society Limited (the Group).
+We have audited the Financial Report of Audio-Visual Copyright Society Limited (the Company).

-In our opinion, the accompanying Financial Report of the Company is in accordance with the Corporations Act 2001, including:

-• giving a true and fair view of the Group's financial position as at 30 June 2023 and of its financial performance for the year ended on that date; and

-• complying with Australian Accounting Standards and the Corporations Regulations 2001.
+In our opinion, the accompanying Financial Report of the Company gives a true and fair view, including of the Group's financial position as at 30 June 2024 and of its financial performance for the year then ended, in accordance with the Corporations Act 2001, in compliance with Australian Accounting Standards and the Corporations Regulations 2001.

 The Financial Report comprises:

-Consolidated balance sheet as at 30 June 2023.

-Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended

-Notes including a summary of significant accounting policies
+- Consolidated balance sheet as at 30 June 2024 - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Consolidated entity disclosure statement and accompanying basis of preparation as at 30 June 2024; - · Notes including material accounting policies; and - Directors Declaration.

-• Directors' Declaration.

-The Group consists of Audio-Visual Copyright Society Limited (the Company) and the entity it controlled at the year-end or from time to time during the financial year.
+The Group consists of Audio-Visual Copyright Society Limited and the entity it controlled at the year-end or from time to time during the financial year.